check-spelling-sandbox/marp-team-.github/CONTRIBUTING.md

 ## Our position

-For simplicity and long-maintainabillity of the ecosystem, Marp team is focusing just to the experience of slide authoring.
+For simplicity and long-maintainability of the ecosystem, Marp team is focusing just to the experience of slide authoring.

 Team members should avoid to bring [scope creep] and bloated project scope in the ecosystem.
 If not, the ecosystem would end up burning out, just like a [former Marp app](https://github.com/yhatt/marp).